SimonaMnv/ArachneClassifier/README.md

     └── ML_classification

 and uncomment the ```export_dataset_df()``` function.
-This gathers all the **analyzed** data from elastic and exports it to a dataframe. the model is trained with SVM and exported. open ```dash/app.py``` to test the custom classification.
+This gathers all the **analyzed** data from elastic and exports it to a dataframe.
+The model is trained with SVM and exported.
+Open ```dash/app.py``` to test the custom classification.